 During formal recruitment, women will have the opportunity to visit with members of each sorority during the course of two weekends to determine which chapter offers the best fit.
-Women will begin by visiting all eleven Panhellenic sororities and, through a mutual selection process, will eventually have narrowed down to three sororities before being matched with a sorority on the final day of recruitment.
+Women will begin by visiting all eleven Panhellenic sororities and, through a mutual selection process, will eventually have narrowed down to two sororities before being matched with a sorority on the final day of recruitment.
 It is an exciting, emotional, and life-changing experience and, we cannot wait for you to find your place in our sisterhood.

 Chapters within the National Pan-Hellenic Council (NPHC) conduct membership intake.
 At the beginning of each semester, NPHC hosts "Meet the Greeks," which is an open forum for interested individuals to acquire information about the different NPHC fraternities and sororities represented at BGSU.
 Once interested individuals have decided which organization they would like to join, they should acquire information about the specific membership intake process of that organization because each process varies.
 Most NPHC chapters have designated weeks throughout the year where educational and social programming occur.
 Students interested in joining a NPHC group are encouraged to attend the events to learn about the chapters.

 There are a number of ways a person can join a chapter within the

 Multicultural Greek Council.
 Chapters in this council host individual